 Pregnant women have plenty to worry about – from eating right to watching what medications they take.
 Before a woman realizes she’s pregnant, she may accidentally consume things that are unhealthy for her and the baby, such as alcohol or unsafe medications.
 One thing that women are most concerned about is whether or not the birth control pills they took before conception will lead to birth defects.

 Luckily, that question has been answered.

-According to a report by NPR, a study in Denmark that covered more than 880,000 births found that the overall rate of defects was consistent among women who had never taken the pill at all, those who used the pill prior to conception, and those who continued to take the pill in early pregnancy before realizing that they were pregnant.
+According to a report by NPR, a study in Denmark that covered more than 880,000 births found that the overall rate of defects was consistent among women who had never taken the pill at all, those who used the pill before conception, and those who continued to take the pill in early pregnancy before realizing that they were pregnant.
 Overall, the study found about 25 defects per 1,000 births for all three groups of women.

 While the study did not conclude that birth control pills lead to birth defects, there was a small group of women within the sample that showed a higher risk of one type of defect, known as hypoplastic left heart syndrome.
 The likelihood of this defect increased when a woman used birth control early on in her pregnancy, but there were only three cases out of the 880,000 births monitored.
-Therefore, these results may be more genetic chance than common risk.
+Therefore, these results may be more genetic chance than a common risk.

 If your baby suffered from a birth defect due to medication or medical malpractice, you may have a valid claim against the liable party.
 To find out, you will need to speak with a CT medical malpractice attorney.
 Contact Berkowitz Hanna today to schedule a no-obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.